Tuesday, December 21, 2021

 • You sell your kids Legos so you can buy more Jeep Parts.

-One or more of these signs and you have Obsessives Jeep Disorder.
-To non-Jeep friends and family, they might feel you need to be committed.
-However, they don’t understand because.. it’s a Jeep Thing.
+To non-Jeep friends, one or more of these signs and you have Obsessives Jeep Disorder.
+They may think you need to be committed.
+However, they don’t understand because.. it’s a Jeep Thing, it's a way of life.

 Remember you are not alone… you are part of a big, wonderful Jeep family!
 This family is there for you.
 To help encourage you through this amazing time of your life.
 They will encourage you to keep buying more Jeep Stuff.
 They will join in on your outrage for not getting that Jeep wave.
 They may even give you their old Jeep Parts for support.
 And… they may even encourage you… to buy another Jeep.